dimi309/small3d/README.md

 Get a 3D model
 --------------
-We need a wavefront file.
+We need a Wavefront file.
 Suppose that it is a model of a ball, called ball.obj.
 Here's how to make one with Blender (skip the following part if you already have a model ready and go to the Setup section).